UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-An object with a multiple titleInfo elements and one having a attribute of supplied="yes".
+An object with a multiple :code:`titleInfo` elements and one having a attribute of :code:`supplied="yes"`.

 Justification
 ^^^^^^^^^^^^^